Milkad0/Agenda-Java/README.md

 Just click on the "Supprimer tous les RDV" button.

 ### Save agenda
-Click on the "Sauvegarder Agenda".
+Click on the "Sauvegarder Agenda" button.

 ### Meetings filters
 The application has 2 filters available, to use them click on the "Filtres" button.